warsylewicz/webdev2/pages/_instructor-materials/_announcements.md

 For either option, I am available to assist you with any questions you may have about the course content or assignments.

 Have a fantastic week and hope to see you in class!

+### Week 9

+Week 9: Midterm Exam and Project

+Lots to do this week!
+Here's what's happening.

+1. Midterm Exam.

+The midterm exam is now available.
+Please go to our Brightspace shell and complete the exam there.
+You have until Nov.
+6, 2023 to finish the exam.

+2. Project: Phase 1 Project Selection, Planning, and Design

+Review the [details of the project](https://webdev2.warsylewicz.ca/week9/project) and submit this [MS Form](https://forms.office.com/r/58ApykiZEK) with your project details.
+A group only needs to submit one form.

+3. Week 8 Assignment

+Don't forget that the Week 8 Assignment is due at the end of this week.

+All classes this week are work periods.
+Please attend class if you need help with the exam, project, or assignment.

+Thanks!